-By the end of data collection, the total average interview time per case/unit (including contact, tracing, and call-backs) was 58 minutes.
-The total average questionnaire time (Modules A through Z) was 46 minutes.
+By the end of data collection, the total average time spent per case/unit (including contact, tracing, call-backs and interview) was 60 minutes.

 4.5 Follow-up of Non-response

 Interviewers were instructed to make all reasonable attempts to obtain the YITS interviews with the selected respondent.
 For cases in which the timing of the interviewer's call was inconvenient, an appointment was arranged to call back at a more convenient time.
 For cases in which there was no response, there was follow-up.